 Dr. Christy spent some time in general practice early on but quickly realized emergency and critical care medicine and surgery were her true passions.
 By 2004 she owned and operated what would become the first 24 hour veterinary emergency clinic in the Greater Austin area.
 In 2011, she sold the clinic and went into a year long sabbatical/retirement, but returned to emergency practice in 2013.

 Dr. Christy has a chihuahua named Dottie, who was a parvo rescue patient 15 years ago.
 In her time off, she enjoys traveling on tour with her partner who is a musician.
 She also enjoys running, biking, guitar, and exploring the World.

-TERESA FRANSIK is a passionate believer in the health and wellness of people and their pets.
+TERESA FRANSIK, DVM is a passionate believer in the health and wellness of people and their pets.
 She was trained as a traditional veterinarian and graduated from Texas A & M College of Veterinary Medicine.
-After an incident in 1998 with her beloved dachshund, Becky, she quickly discovered the value of chiropractic medicine when her own personal Chiropractor eliminated Becky’s severe neck pain.
-At the time, the laws of Texas would not allow for chiropractic adjustments of pets by veterinarians; however, years later when Dr Michelle Bammel suggested that she go back to school to get certified in Animal Chiropractic, Dr Fransik was all in.
+After an incident in 1998 with her beloved dachshund, Becky, she quickly discovered the value of chiropractic medicine when her own personal Chiropractor eliminated Becky's severe neck pain.
+At the time, the laws of Texas would not allow for chiropractic adjustments of pets by veterinarians; however, years later when Dr Michelle Bammel suggested that she go back to school to get certified in Animal Chiropractic by AVCA, Dr Fransik was all in.

 Dr Fransik loves helping her patients by providing gentle and accurate manipulation therapies of chiropractic adjustments and myofascial release to provide immediate and long-term release of muscle tension and pain.
 Her patients love to come in for their regular adjustments.
 She is also currently working on her certification as a Veterinary Food therapist through the Chi Institute, focusing on weight loss in overweight and obese pets.